Loading Events

 All Events »

-This year’s tour benefits the Red River Valley Foundation, dedicated to enhancing the quality of life for citizens and visitors to the Red River Valley, NM.
+This year’s Enchanted Circle tour benefits the Red River Valley Foundation, dedicated to enhancing the quality of life for citizens and visitors to the Red River Valley, NM.
 Red River is a resort town in Taos County, New Mexico, located in the Sangre de Cristo Mountains and just 36 miles from Taos ski resort.
 It’s a great place to plan a long weekend and enjoy all the activities you’d expect in a mountain town, including biking.

 Details